 The IMAS database is designed to meet the specifications for a quality database as set forth by the Office of Vocational and Adult Education (OVAE).

-IMAS collects information according to the National Reporting System (NRS) for ABE.
+IMAS collects information according to the National Reporting System (NRS) for AE.
 This information is input at the local level and includes student demographics, goals, test scores, enrollment, hours of attendance, and progress, among other things.
 The information is then sorted into reports which are used at various levels of the program to understand program performance and areas that require improvement.
 For more information about the NRS, please scroll down.

 How can I find out more about IMAS?